Paths can be interrupted by insulation and blocking air paths. A material's insulation is governed by mass, stiffening and damping...more

 Exposure limit value of 87 Lepd daily (or weekly) LCpeak max 140 dB.

-However, both the upper exposure action value and the lower exposure action value do not take into account heating protection; the limit value does take into account hearing protection though.
-This basically means that if you are below the 87dB then you need to take action to reduce the amount of exposure that employees are exposed to.
+However, both the upper exposure action value and the lower exposure action value do not take into account heating protection.
+The limit value does take into account hearing protection though.
+This basically means that if you are below the 87dB then you need to take action to reduce the amount of exposure employees are exposed to.

-What is the difference between the upper and lower exposure values?
+What is the difference between the upper and lower exposure values in Plymouth?

-If you're above the lower exposure action value then you have to provide training, information and monitoring.
+If you are above the lower exposure action value in Plymouth then you have to provide training, information and monitoring.
 Hearing protection may not be required at this stage but it is mandatory to provide the protection for those who feel it is necessary.

 Above the Upper Exposure Action Value

-Employers located in Bristol and the surrounding areas also have to take into consideration the right protection needed for the task without over protecting the employee.
+Employers in Plymouth and the local areas also have to take into consideration the right protection needed for the task without over protecting the employee.
 If the employee is over protected they may not hear vital alarms, vehicles and also feel isolated and be prone to accidents.

-For further Workplace Noise information for your area, be sure to check out Sound-Testing-Bristol.co.uk.
+For further Workplace Noise information for your area, be sure to check out Sound-Testing-Plymouth.co.uk.